 Insurance Company Telling You to Change Your Electrical Panel?

 Your home may not be as safe as you think it is.
 The electrical Federal Pacific Panels are the prime examples of what can go wrong.
 Homeowners in Florida have no idea how dangerous these are.
 They have the potential to fail to trip if there is a short circuit or an overload.
+Our residential electrical services department received numerous calls over these panels.

 Risks Involved With Federal Pacific Panels